syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Multiple-selection.md

 # Multiple Selection

 Select multiple items from a suggestion list.
-There are two ways to perform multi selection in autocomplete.
+There are two ways to perform multiple selection in AutoComplete:

 * Token Representation